cjhillbrand/websocket-sandbox/README.md

 Before we begin with tasks: note that from this point forward any and all resources will be referenced as *[Prefix][Resource]*
 * Prefix: We include this prefix so incase there are multiple people working on one account there won't be any collisions.
 This will be a unique string of characters that you choose.
 A simple and short prefix is the best choice.
-For example, `env01`, `R2D2`, `C3PO` are all appropiate choices of prefixes, just take note of the casing.
+For example, `ENV01`, `R2D2`, `C3PO` are all appropiate choices of prefixes, it is the easiest and simplest to have your prefix be all UPPERCASE.
 * Resource: This is the given resource name that the documentation gives it.

 ## TASK 1: Launching our Lambda Functions and Dynamo DB Table